-Some of the bread and butter tools, apps, and services for independent medical practices can be free (like your Practice Fusion EHR).
+Some of the bread and butter tools, apps, and services for independent medical practices can be free.
 Free is made possible by shifting the cost burden from doctors to content and other service vendors.
 There are numerous medical service and content businesses that vie for your attention — they’re willing to pay for it, so you don’t have to.
 Here’s a curated list of free tools you may want to keep in your electronic “black bag.”

 Medscape – Point of care content reference